conda/conda/docs/source/download.rst

 **Windows:**

+Open a PowerShell console (requires PowerShell V4 or later); verify the file as follows:

+``Get-FileHash filename -Algorithm MD5`` or ``Get-FileHash filename -Algorithm SHA256``

+NOTE: Replace "filename" with the actual path and name of the downloaded package file.

+If you don't have PowerShell V4 or later:

 Use the free online verifier tool on the Microsoft website: https://gallery.technet.microsoft.com/PowerShell-File-Checksum-e57dcd67

 Download and extract the file, then open a Command Prompt window.